-To quantify the vegetation feedback on climate change during mid-Holocene over China, we performed a sensitivity test using CESM version 1.0.5.
-This version, developed at the National Center for Atmospheric Research, is a widely used coupled model with dynamic atmosphere (CAM4), land (CLM4), ocean (POP2), and sea-ice (CICE4) components (Gent et al., 2011).
-Here, we use $\sim 2^{\circ}$ resolution for CAM4($\sim 1.9^{\circ}$ for latitudes $\times 2.5^{\circ}$ for longitudes) in the horizontal direction and 26 layers in the vertical direction.
+To quantify the vegetation feedback on climate change during the mid-Holocene over China, we performed a sensitivity test using CESM version 1.0.5.
+This version, developed at the National Center for Atmospheric Research, is a widely used coupled model with dynamic atmosphere (CAM4), land (CLM4), ocean (POP2) and sea-ice (CICE4) components (Gent et al., 2011).
+Here, we use $\sim 2^{\circ}$ resolution for CAM4 ($\sim 1.9^{\circ}$ for latitude $\times 2.5^{\circ}$ for longitude) in the horizontal direction and 26 layers in the vertical direction.
 The POP2 adopts a finer grid, with a nominal 1° horizontal resolution and 60 layers in the vertical direction.
-The land and sea-ice components have the same horizontal grids as the atmosphere and ocean components, respectively.
-Two experiments were conducted, including a mid-Holocene (MH) experiment (6 ka) with original vegetation setting (prescribed as PI vegetation for MH) and a MH experiment with reconstructed vegetation (6 ka_VEG).
-In detail, experiment 6 ka used the MH orbital parameters (Eccentricity=0.018682; Obliquity=24.105°; Longitude of the perihelion =0.87°) and modern vegetation (Salzmann et al., 2008).
+The land and seaice components have the same horizontal grids as the atmosphere and ocean components, respectively.

+Two experiments were conducted, including a mid-Holocene (MH) experiment (6 ka) with the original vegetation setting (prescribed as PI vegetation for the MH) and an MH experiment with reconstructed vegetation (6 ka_VEG).
+In detail, experiment 6 ka used the MH orbital parameters (eccentricity: 0.018682; obliquity: 24.105°; longitude of the perihelion: 0.87°) and modern vegetation (Salzmann et al., 2008).
 Compared to experiment 6 ka, experiment 6 ka_VEG used our reconstructed vegetation in China.
-Except for the changed vegetation, all other boundary conditions were kept unchanged in these two experiments, including the solar constant (1365 W m-2), modern topography and ice sheet, and pre-industrial greenhouse gases $(CO_2 = 280 \text{ ppmv}; CH_4 = 760 \text{ ppbv}; N_2O = 270 \text{ ppbv})$.
+Except for the changed vegetation, all other boundary conditions were kept unchanged in these two experiments, including the solar constant (1365 W m^{-2}) , modern topography and ice sheet, and pre-industrial greenhouse gases (CO2 = 280 ppmv; CH4 = 760 ppbv; N2O = 270 ppbv).
 Experiment 6 ka was initiated from the default pre-industrial simulation and run for 500 model years.
 Experiment 6 ka_VEG was initiated from model year 301 of experiment 6 ka and run for another 200 model years.
-We analyzed the computed climatological means of the last 50 model years from each experiment here.
+We analysed the computed climatological means of the last 50 model years from each experiment here.

-3. Results
+3 Results